 Research Communications Workshops offered by the Graduate Student Center will occur October - November, 2022 and January - February, 2023.
 See our Events page for details.

 Student videos submitted by the deadline of February 24, 2023 at 11:59 p.m., EST are reviewed by a panel of staff for compliance with the eligibility requirements.

 Finalists are selected for the online competition by March 2023.

 A campus-wide competition between the finalists will be held March 24, 2023.

 On the basis of these presentations, winners will be selected by the panel of judges and a “people’s choice” by audience members.

 A panel of non-specialist faculty and staff judges will evaluate student presentations.
 Presentations will be evaluated based on clarity, comprehension, content, engagement, and communication.

 Everyone who submits a video will receive a gift for participating!
 Please fill out the interest form above if you plan on submitting a video so we can collect your contact information.
-Judges will select a first, second, and third-place winner.
-There will also be an audience choice winner.
-Those four finalists will receive monetary prizes of at least $200.
+Judges will select a first ($1000) and second-place ($500) winner.
+There will also be an audience choice ($500) winner.

 All decisions of the judging panel are final.